cortexproject/cortex/README.md

 The Cortex community call happens every two weeks on Thursday, alternating at 1200 UTC and 1700 UTC.
 Meeting notes are held [here](https://docs.google.com/document/d/1shtXSAqp3t7fiC-9uZcKkq3mgwsItAJlH6YW6x1joZo/edit).

-To get invite to the meetings:
+To get see the schedules:

 - See the calendar [in your browser (time zone will be UTC)](https://calendar.google.com/calendar/u/0/embed?src=cncf-cortex-maintainers@lists.cncf.io&ctz=UTC).
 - If you use Google Calendar [add the Cortex's calendar to your own Google Calendar](https://calendar.google.com/calendar/u/0?cid=Y25jZi1jb3J0ZXgtbWFpbnRhaW5lcnNAbGlzdHMuY25jZi5pbw).